 Identical Twins shows us that photography shows more than what you see.
 While one girl is frowning, the other smiles.
 One pair of eyes has a dissatisfied gaze.
 The other is wide open with a full of life reflection.
 Interpreting the characters and nature of the twins through a single photograph became a subject of curiosity and debate for decades.

 The process of finding ‘meaning and sense in the gaps’ also lends itself to discovering the ‘art’ in photography.
 The gaps are elements where the photographer has introduced an element of creativity, illusion, and the artifice that gives you a sense of skepticism and confusion.

-Arbus’ love for all things different leads us to believe that she did not find the ‘differentness in identicalness’ to be haunting and disturbing.
-Unlike the notoriety of been ‘unsettling’ associated with the Identical Twins, she found love and inspiration in the dissimilarities and individualities of the twins.
+Arbus’s love for all things different leads us to believe that she did not find the ‘differentness in identicalness’ to be haunting and disturbing.
+Unlike the notoriety of ‘unsettling’ associated with the Identical Twins, she found love and inspiration in the dissimilarities and individualities of the twins.

 One of Arbus’ favorite works

 Interestingly, Arbus chose this image for her only portfolio, A box of ten photographs, which she designed with Marvin Israel and self-produced the collection in 1970 and 1971.
 Although she had produced loads of photographs in her career that spanned almost 30 years, she always favored only a few and among them was the Identical Twins.